DwarKapex/cmake-small-project-template/docs/docs/cmake/general.md

 $> cmake ../cmake-small-project-template -D BUILD_DOCS:Bool=YES -D UNIT_TEST_FRAMEWORK:String=GTEST -D ENABLE_TESTING:Bool=YES
 ```

 This command generates the CMake project using standard Unix makefiles.
-If you'd like to generate the project for your favorite IDE, check first that it is supported by your CMake by using the following command:
+If you would like to generate the project for your favorite IDE, first check that it is supported by your CMake by running the following command:

 ```bash
 $> cmake -G